Saif-000001/AI-Audio-Generator/README.md

 https://github.com/Saif-000001/AI-Audio-Generator.git
 cd AI-Audio-Generator
 ```
 Open your project in Visual Studio Code, then open a new terminal.
-In the terminal, navigate to the frontend directory using the command `cd frontend`, and then install the project dependencies by running `npm install`."
+In the terminal, navigate to the frontend directory using the command `cd frontend`, and then install the project dependencies by running `npm install`.
+Instructs the user to create a `.env.local` file and provides the exact Firebase configuration values as placeholders.
+The user is directed to replace them with their actual Firebase project configuration details from the Firebase Console.

 #### 2. Build and Run the Docker Containers